 Disclosure: this page contains affiliate links to select partners.
 We receive a commission should you choose to make a purchase after clicking on them.

-Consult a counselor to help you let go of a grudge.
+Speak to an accredited and experienced therapist to help you let go of a grudge.
 Simply click here to connect with one via BetterHelp.com.

 Do you find yourself holding grudges?

 And why shouldn’t you?
 Why shouldn’t you feel angry that someone treated you badly?
 Why shouldn’t you dislike a person who did you wrong?

 After all, they were the jerk that started it through their bad actions.
 You have every right to be angry about that!

 However, anger really only goes so far.
 The problem with a grudge is that, by definition, it is anger about a situation that has been felt for a prolonged period of time.

 Some people can carry grudges for years in extreme circumstances.
 And in looking at what they might have been subjected to, it may seem perfectly reasonable for that person to still be angry about how they were treated.